MCP Integration

 Overview

 sqry MCP gives AI assistants exact answers drawn from your indexed code graph rather than probabilistic guesses.
 When an AI needs to know who calls a function, which symbols are dead code, whether a dependency cycle exists, or what changed between two git refs, it invokes a sqry tool and receives a precise, structured result.
-The 36 tools cover semantic search, full call hierarchies, callers and callees at any depth, unused-symbol detection, cycle detection, cross-language edges, dependency impact analysis, structural query planning, macro-expansion cache status, workspace-aware index status, and semantic git diff — capabilities that fuzzy text search and LLM inference alone cannot reliably provide.
+Standalone sqry-mcp exposes the full set of 38 tools covering semantic search, full call hierarchies, callers and callees at any depth, unused-symbol detection, cycle detection, cross-language edges, dependency impact analysis, Go context propagation checks, structural query planning, macro-expansion cache status, workspace-aware index status, and semantic git diff — capabilities that fuzzy text search and LLM inference alone cannot reliably provide.

 Quick setup